soportebteam/trustos/source/id.md

 ```
 </details><br>

+(*) Please navigate to the following [section](#internal-mail-service-for-identity-recovery-communications) for details of the mail communication service.

 #### POST - `/id/recover/update/email`
 Updates the recovery email associated with the identity in order to recover the identity.
 The email must match with the one registered in /id/recover/create.